 Ecole Communautaire Bon Berger

-Isolated, high in the mountains, the school in the community of Gros Moulin is one of the hardest to get to and can take up to five-hours to hike up a steep mountainside that overlooks Lascahobas and the entire Plateau.
-The community is known for its sugar cane and gets its name of Gros Moulin from the “big grinder” that they use to extract the sugar cane into local Haitian products like Clerin and sugar.
-The school was founded by a community member, and the principal is not only the son and proud member of Gros Moulin, but a former alum.
-You can still find students that walk up to two or three hours to get to school since there are very few options in the area.
-A former student called, “Ti Dor,” scored one of the highest grades on the exit exam back in 2011 and because of his high achievement Digicel found a way to build the current building.
+Isolated high in the mountains, the school in the community of Gros Moulin is one of the most challenging to access, taking up to five hours to hike up a steep mountainside that overlooks Lascahobas and the entire Plateau.
+The community is known for its sugar cane and gets its name, Gros Moulin from the “big grinder” they use to extract the sugar from local Haitian products like Clerin and sugar cane.
+The school was founded by a community member, and the principal is not only a native son but also a former alum.
+Gros Moulin students still walk up to three hours to get to school since there are very few other options in the area.
+A former student called, “Ti Dor,” scored one of the highest grades on the exit exam back in 2011 and because of his high achievement Digicel was inspired to construct the current building.